springone-tour-2020-cicd/katacoda-scenarios/5-manage-triggers/step3.md

 1. The Git change to the repo triggers our build pipeline
 1. The build pipeline pushes a new image to Docker Hub
 1. The new image in Docker Hub triggers the promotion pipeline
-1. The promotion pipeline changes the Kustomization file which ArgoCD will deploy
+1. The promotion pipeline changes the Kustomization file which Argo CD will deploy
 1. The promotion pipeline pushes the code change to Git
 1. The Git change to the repo triggers our build pipeline
 1. And on and on we go...